-I’m a novelist, critic, and writer of non-fiction.
+I’m a novelist, columnist, critic, and writer of non-fiction.

-I began my career writing science fiction stories, novels and films before jumping down various rabbit holes: perception (The Eye: A Natural History), 20th-century radical politics (The Weight of Numbers), the shipping system (Dead Water) and augmented reality (Wolves).
-I co-founded and edited Arc magazine, a digital publication about the future, before joining New Scientist magazine as its arts editor.
-These days I work for myself, crouched in a freezing cold flat on a hill in London, writing a monthly science-fiction column for the Times, also reviews for the FT, The Times, The Spectator, the Telegraph and others.
+I ‘ve ridden various hobby-horses: perception (The Eye: A Natural History), 20th-century radical politics (The Weight of Numbers), the shipping system (Dead Water) and augmented reality (Wolves).
+I co-founded and edited Arc magazine, then joined New Scientist as arts editor.
+I still write for New Scientist, also a monthly science-fiction column for the Times and reviews for the Telegraph ,the FT, The Times, The Spectator, and others.

 My life looks more or less like this.